alanesq/DRO/LIBRARIES/README.md

 Once installed, the TFT_eSPI library requires some minor modifications so it will work with the Cheap Yellow Display<br>
 Once you have installed it copy the files here in to /TFT_eSPI folder where your libraries are located <br><br>

-Note: if using the Cheap Yellow Display with two usb ports edit "User_Setup_Select.h"
+Note: if using the Cheap Yellow Display with two usb ports it has aslightly different display so edit "User_Setup_Select.h"

        comment out :   #include <User_Setup-std.h>            // Standard (single USB port)